Bob-O-Rama/cvfind/USAGE.md

   --trialhomsize N     Match distance filter width for homography trials.
 Currently: 100 --trialhomstep N     Match distance filter steps of N for homography trials.
+Currently: 33

+Specified the width of the distance filter --trialhomography uses for matches, as well as how the window is racheted forward for the next trial.
+The value is in RMS pixel distance units.
+Image pairs where the images are slightly rotated relative to each other will have a wider range of distances.
+The step size should be approximately a third that of window size to ensure multiple trials capture the same valid homography.
+A smaller --trialhomsize and / or smaller --trialhomstep increases the  number of trial homograph runs and can result in diminishing returns.
+For images with many repeated patterns, these values should be chosen to be approximately the size of the pattern or smaller.
+This ensures at least one trial has its distance window centered over that of the "correct" overlap.
+For image series with few small scale repeating patterns, these values can be increased to improve speed.

-Currently: 33 --loopanalysis       Enables loop homography analysis to identify bad pairs.
+  --loopanalysis       Enables loop homography analysis to identify bad pairs.
   --loopfilter         ...
 Plus enables loop homography filter to remove bad pairs.
   --looprepair         ...
 Plus enabled loop homography repair using trials.

+These options enable loop homography processing in cvfind, each subsequent option implies the one above.  --loopfilter is the default to remove all spurious pairs.  --looprepair attempts to use the trial homography data collected to find a trial that is mutually consistent with neighboring images.  this option runs AKAZE agains the pair to enhance the number of matches.
+Generally this option results in > 85% of possible pairs, even corner to corner pairs, being detected while eliminating all invalid pairs.

   --detect type        Enable a detector.
 Specify multiple types if needed.
   --nodetect type      Disable a detector.
 Specify multiple type if needed.
         where type is: { akaze | brisk | blob | corner | line | orb | surf | sift ...